 These services are so vital because of the data at their heart.
 Namely, the unique and comprehensive information, specifics and intelligence only the GSMA can collate.
 Right now there’s a focus on deterring two types of fraud: traffic fraud and fraudulent activity on devices.
 Consequently, the services can help operators, manufacturers and vendors.
 As well as insurers and law enforcement agencies.
 Take a quick look at how.

 Our latest addition is the GSMA Fraud Intelligence Service.
-It’s a global resource for accurate roaming and interconnect fraud intelligence, including high-risk range and hot numbers.
+It’s a global resource for accurate roaming and interconnect fraud intelligence, including high-risk range and SMS fraud reporting.
 Furthermore, operators can analyse and exchange data in real-time and in confidence.

 Then there’s GSMA Device Registry.
 This is a global database of flagged IMEI numbers.
 Importantly, mobile network operators and device owners can contribute to it.